Government of the British Indian Ocean Territory: Constitution

 If the Commissioner has not made a law on a particular topic then, in most circumstances, the laws that apply in the territory are the same as those that apply in England and Wales under the terms of the Courts Ordinance 1983.
 As almost all residents of the BIOT are members of the United States military, however, in practice crimes are more commonly charged under United States military law.

+Legislation is formally published in the BIOT Gazette, but this is not widely distributed.

 Executive

 The territory was formally acquired by the United Kingdom under the Treaty of Paris in 1814 and subsequently formed part of the British colony of Mauritius until its detachment as a separate territory in 1965.
 The head of state is Charles III, King of the United Kingdom.

-The Commissioner is currently Ben Merrick, who is also Director of Overseas Territories in the Foreign and Commonwealth Office and Commissioner of the British Antarctic Territory; the Deputy Commissioner is Stephen Hilton and the Administrator is Kit Pyman.
-The Commissioner's Representative in the territory is the officer commanding the detachment of British forces.
+The Commissioner is currently Nishi Dholakia.
+He followed Paul Candler, who was also Director of Overseas Territories in the Foreign and Commonwealth Office and Commissioner of the British Antarctic Territory; the Administrator is Mike Vidler.
+The Commissioner's Representative in the territory is the officer commanding the detachment of British forces (known locally as “BritRep”), currently Commander Andy Williams.

 There is no legislature (or elections) in the territory as there are no permanent inhabitants.